Dermatology-Based UV Calculator

 Never Use Tanning Beds

 One tanning bed session increases melanoma risk by 20%.
-There is no safe tanning bed use at any age.
+Tanning-bed use is not safe at any age.

 Tanning & Burn Time at Each UV Level

 Quick look-up by UV index — pick today's level, find your Fitzpatrick type.
-For background on what the UV index actually measures, see our What is the UV Index guide or see the full Fitzpatrick burn time chart.
+For background on what the UV index actually measures, see our What is the UV Index guide or see the full Fitzpatrick burn time chart or can you tan in UV 3, 5 or 8?

 How Long to Tan in UV 3 (Moderate)